Adam Cullen: Early life

 Cullen was born in Sydney on 9 October 1965.
 He graduated from the City Art Institute (now UNSW Art & Design) with a Diploma of Professional Art in 1987 and received a Master of Fine Arts from the University of New South Wales in 1999.

 He was a cousin of the actor and artist Max Cullen.

 Career

 Cullen's home and studio was located at Wentworth Falls, in the Blue Mountains of New South Wales.

 Cullen's work was exhibited in solo and group exhibitions both in Australia and internationally.
 Cullen was well-established as a Sydney "grunge" painter when he won the prestigious Archibald Prize for his portrait of actor David Wenham in 2000.
 In 2002 he represented Australia at the 25th São Paulo Art Biennial.

 Style and themes

-He said that he had painted to the music of punk bands such as the Meat Puppets, Black Flag and the Butthole Surfers.
-Cullen painted such things as dead cats, "bloodied" kangaroos, headless women and punk men, many of which represent what he termed "Loserville".

 Cullen often employed the image of infamous and iconic Australian bushranger Ned Kelly in his artwork.
 He also portrayed the killers of 1986 murder victim Anita Cobby, and illustrated the underworld figure and convicted criminal Mark 'Chopper' Read's fairy tale book called Hooky the Cripple.

-The artist used a highly personal visual language to address a broad range of topics including crime, masculinity and cowboy culture.
-He merged high and low cultural influences in works which are defined by their iridescent colours and bold gestural marks.
-His works combine irreverent humour with an astute sensitivity to society.